 Intelligent connected pill dispensers now come with patient management portals that connect patients and providers.
 This real-time communication can prompt patients to take their medication at the right time of day and in exactly the prescribed dosage to prevent adverse drug events (ADEs).
 Remote patient monitoring devices are especially helpful for psychologists, whose patients often require continual prescription monitoring and adjusting.

-Like most healthcare systems, yours is likely managing a growing number of patients with diabetes, stroke episodes, and other chronic illnesses.
+Like most healthcare systems, yours is likely managing a growing number of patients with diabetes, stroke episodes, and other chronic diseases.
 Clinicians everywhere are simply overworked and overwhelmed with appointments.
 Patient wearables can cut down on the amount of time they have to spend seeing patients—allowing them to track and respond to patient medical data quickly, in real-time.

 Again, patient wearables can track heart rate, blood pressure, glucose levels, weight gain and loss, and even stress to help clinicians deliver customized, data-driven care to patients sitting comfortably at home.
 Whether it’s biosensors inside shoes to track diabetes symptoms or in-ear ovulation predictors, data collection and analysis is much more efficient and much less stressful for all healthcare stakeholders.